 The other major thing you need to build your list is a steady flow of traffic to your site.
 These free tools will help you achieve that too.

 Many people use the Sumo plugin to build their lists, as it has a lot of options, from opt-in forms to pop-ups.
-I found the Sumo opt-in forms to be difficult to integrate with Mailchimp which is why I use Mailmunch instead.
+I found the Sumo opt-in forms to be unnecessary given the beautiful opt-in pages you can make with Mailerlite.
 Sumo is, however, really useful in a few other ways.
 I use it to put those customisable floating share buttons on the side of every post.
 Making it super simple to share posts is a really easy way to drive traffic to your site.

 Another place I get a lot of free traffic from is my Facebook groups.
 I’m a member of several groups where bloggers get together to collaborate and promote each other’s work.
 I show you how to use Facebook groups to drive traffic in this post.